Camden Yards comeback a signature win for Red Sox

 But wait, there’s more.

 Even though Baltimore reclaimed the lead in the bottom half of the inning, the Red Sox tied it in the seventh on a Xander Bogaerts solo homer, then won it in the 11th when rookie Andrew Benintendi grounded a bases-loaded single into right field.
-Somewhere in there was Jackie Bradley Jr. throwing a laser from the warning track in center field to get Pedro Alvarez trying to leg out a double, and let’s not forget catcher Sandy Leon gunning down pinch-runner Craig Gentry on an attempted steal in the bottom of the 10th.
-All these things happened in Boston's 10-8 victory because of course they did.
+Somewhere in there was Jackie Bradley Jr.'s throwing a laser from the warning track in center field to get Pedro Alvarez trying to leg out a double, and let’s not forget catcher Sandy Leon's gunning down pinch-runner Craig Gentry on an attempted steal in the bottom of the 10th.
+All these things happened in Boston's 10-8 victory, because of course they did.

 It’s been that kind of year for Boston.
 Expected to cruise to a division title after acquiring Chris Sale in the offseason to go along with fellow lefty David Price and reigning Cy Young Rick Porcello, the Sox haven’t had it easy.
 They’ve been without Pedroia for nearly a third of the season due to multiple injuries.
-They’ve gotten exactly 11 starts from Price, the $217 million man who’s had so much trouble staying healthy that he’s now working out of the bullpen.
+They’ve gotten exactly 11 starts from Price, the $217 million man who has had so much trouble staying healthy that he’s now working out of the bullpen.
 They’ve suffered from an extreme power outage in the wake of David Ortiz’s retirement.
 And who could forget the Pablo Sandoval circus?
 Through it all, they’ve managed to stay afloat atop the AL East.

 “Our group has got such grit, such determination.
 There’s no quit in them,” said skipper John Farrell, whose bullpen allowed no runs on two hits over the final six frames to help the Sox improve to 14-3 in extra innings.
 That’s the best record in the bigs this year and, according to the Elias Sports Bureau, the second-most overtime wins in Red Sox history.
 It’s also a key reason why Farrell’s squad finds itself three games up on New York, despite the fact that their expected record to this point (88-62) is actually five games worse than that of the Yankees (93-57).

-Should Boston go on to win the division, there’s a good chance they’ll look back on Monday’s comeback victory -- the one when they lost their leader but refused to lose the game -- as a defining moment.
+Should Boston go on to win the division, there’s a good chance it will look back on Monday’s comeback victory -- the one in which it lost its leader but refused to lose the game -- as a defining moment.
 Maybe even the defining moment.

 “It was definitely a big win,” Benintendi said.
 “Up three games, 12 games left, being down early and coming back.
 This is a big one.
 Kind of a character win.”